Moampane/robot_localization/README.md

 ![Particle cloud plot](img/particle_cloud.png)
 Fig 1.
 Visualization of the probability distribution used for initializing the particle cloud

-(x,y) coordinates of 300 initial particles are selected using this probability distribution.
+$(x,y)$ coordinates of 300 initial particles are selected using this probability distribution.
 The particles' angles are randomly selected from a range of $0$ to $2\pi$ radians.

 #### Update particles with robot's odomoetry (`update_particles_with_odom()`)
 LOREM IPSUM